David Hacking, 3rd Baron Hacking: House of Lords

 Having inherited the title Baron Hacking from his father in 1971, Hacking sat in the House of Lords for over 20 years, contributing to reform of arbitration law and related areas.
 Having sat as a Conservative, in 1998 he defected to Labour over the European and law and order policies of then party leader William Hague.
 He lost his automatic right to a seat under the House of Lords Act 1999.
 He sought to return to the House in the by-election caused by the death of Lord Milner of Leeds in 2003.
-He stood in several subsequent by-elections (as a crossbencher), and succeeded in 2021 as a Labour candidate to replace Viscount Simon, 47 years after he first entered the Lords in 1974.
-He took the oath again on Thursday, 2 December 2021, Lord Hacking made his second maiden speech on 7 February 2022, reflecting on the number of Baronesses in the Lords compared to when he left in 1999, remembering his first maiden speech which he nearly made 50 years ago, on 26 April 1972 & the amount of amendments on legalisation going through the Lords.
+From 2009 to 2014, he stood in several subsequent by-elections as a crossbencher, but only succeeded in 2021 as a Labour candidate to replace Viscount Simon, 47 years after he first entered the Lords in 1974.
+He took the oath again on Thursday, 2 December 2021, Lord Hacking made his second maiden speech on 7 February 2022, reflecting on the number of Baronesses in the Lords compared to when he left in 1999, remembering his first maiden speech which he nearly made 50 years ago, on 26 April 1972 and the amount of amendments on legislation going through the Lords.
 Lord Hacking is the oldest hereditary peer to have been elected during hereditary peers by elections.